dlearin/dlearin/README.md

 ## Hellooooo!
-I'm just a higher tech student learning as much as I can and enjoying his biggest hobby, programming 😋. >
+I'm just a higher tech student learning as much as I can, while enjoying my biggest hobby, programming 😋.

 ##### My GitHub to-do list(Some day..some day 😅)
 0) I supossed I have to star by learning the basis of GitHub lmao :joy:.